 Masjid Al-Nilin, Islamic mosque in Omdurman, Sudan.

-The mosque originated from an academic design project in the early 1970s and was built between 1976 and 1984.
-Its construction took place during a transformative period in Sudan's political and urban development.
+The mosque grew out of an academic design project in the early 1970s and was completed between 1976 and 1984.
+Its construction coincided with a period of urban growth and change in Sudan.

 The mosque serves as a central gathering place where the local Muslim community comes together for prayer and religious observance.
 It plays an important role in the spiritual life of Omdurman residents and draws visitors from surrounding neighborhoods.